vonbecmann/earley-parser/repository/EarleyParser-Core.package/JEGrammarParser.class/README.md

-parse a grammar from an array.
+parse a grammar from an array of symbols.